-For 2017 and 2018 the Company did not qualify for this exemption.
+For 2018 the Company did not qualify for this exemption.
 The Company is subject to an effective 2% United States federal tax on the U.S. source shipping income that is attributable to the transport of cargoes to or from the United States which is not considered an income tax.
-The amount of this tax for the years ended December 31, 2017 and 2018 was \$15,135 and \$19,726, respectively.
-The amount of the 2017 tax was paid on September 17, 2018 and the amount of the 2018 tax was paid on June 15, 2019 and was recorded within "Vessel operating expenses" in the consolidated statements of operations when paid.
+The amount of this tax for the year ended December 31, 2018 was \$15,135.
+The amount of the 2018 tax was paid on June 15, 2019 and was recorded within "Vessel operating expenses" in the consolidated statements of operations when paid.

-For the taxable years 2019 the Company believes that it was exempt from U.S. federal income tax of 4% on U.S. source shipping income, as it believes that it satisfies the Publicly Traded Test for this year, although it is subject to the 5% Override Rule, because the non-qualified 5% shareholders did not own more than 50% of the Company's common stock for more than half of the days during the taxable year.
+For the taxable years 2019 and 2020 the Company believes that it was exempt from U.S. federal income tax of 4% on U.S. source shipping income, as it believes that it was subject to the 5% Override Rule, but nonetheless satisfied the Publicly Traded Test for the respective years, because the non-qualified 5% shareholders did not own more than 50% of the Company's common stock for more than half of the days during the taxable years.